 Unless it is disabled at build time, sudo consults the Name Service Switch file, /etc/nsswitch.conf, to specify the sudoers search order.
 Sudo looks for a line beginning with sudoers: and uses this to determine the search order.
-Note that sudo does not stop searching after the first match and later matches take precedence over earlier ones.
+Note that by default, sudo does not stop searching after the first match and later matches take precedence over earlier ones (unless [SUCCESS=return] is used, see below).
 The following sources are recognized:

-files read sudoers from /etc/sudoers ldap read sudoers from LDAP sudoers: ldap files
+files read sudoers from /etc/sudoers ldap read sudoers from LDAP preceding source.
+Other action statements tokens are not supported, nor is test negation with '!'.